translate

 BPD & Christianity Part 4

-Technically falling under a psychotic diagnosis (thus seen more in Bipolar or Schizophrenia Disorders), delusions and/or hallucinations can effect those suffering from or even cause Major Depression which can co-occur with Borderline Personality Disorder.
+Technically falling under a psychotic diagnosis (thus seen more in Bipolar or Schizophrenia Disorders), delusions and/or hallucinations can effect those suffering from or even cause Major Depression-- which can co-occur with Borderline Personality Disorder.
 These delusions &/or hallucinations are not common nor are they listed among the world’s most diagnosed personality disorder’s (BPD's) nine criteria.
-Regardless those with BPD can at extremely stressful times believe/feel/hear & or see things that aren’t there.
+Regardless, those with BPD can at the most extremely stressful times believe/feel/hear & or see things that aren’t real.
 The common types of delusions are noted under Delusional Disorder.
-A BPD individual could experience these on a much lower end of the scale but none the less negatively effecting all aspects of their lives.
-It's important to note that the depression found in BPD may still look different from the root causes in other diagnoses due it's link to specific childhood trauma, attachment styles, and genetic factors.
-Delusions can involve believing someone is trying to harm them, betray them, or that their ego is extremely inflated, or they have a problem that no one ever can fix.
-Typically, due to a BPD’s fear of abandonment, feelings of emptiness, and not having a stable identity, the first two situations are more prevalent.
+A BPD individual could experience these on a much lower end of the scale, but none the less negatively effecting all aspects of their lives.
+It's important to note that the depression found in BPD may have different root causes than other diagnoses due it's link to specific childhood trauma, attachment styles, and genetic factors.
+Delusions can involve 1) believing someone is trying to harm or betray them, 2) having an extremely inflated ego, or 3) believe they have a problem that no one can ever fix.
+Typically, due to a BPD’s fear of abandonment, feelings of emptiness, and not having a stable identity, the first two types of delusions seem to be more prevalent.

 (resources: https://my.clevelandclinic.org/health/diseases/9599-delusional-disorder, https://www.borderlinepersonalitydisorder.org/what-is-bpd/, https://pubmed.ncbi.nlm.nih.gov/30169467/, https://www.youtube.com/watch?v=1wtMUfDwrdg&t=2958s, https://www.youtube.com/watch?v=vLh98L0WZog&t=552shttps://youtu.be/vF08wnUXCUo?si=YFQR1kBzX53dA3zR )